TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-german-en.md

 - Indexers typically do not allow the use of German Umlauts in release names.
 - Most TV show have titles that are different in German from those in English.

-To help with this, there is a handy service called [Umlautadaptarr](https://github.com/PCJones/UmlautAdaptarr).
+To help with this, there is a handy service called [Umlautadaptarr](https://github.com/PCJones/UmlautAdaptarr){:target="_blank" rel="noopener noreferrer"}.
 This service acts as a middle layer between Sonarr and the Indexer to ensure that Umlauts and German titles are mapped correctly.

+Sonarr also adresses this issue in their own [Wiki](https://wiki.servarr.com/sonarr/faq#why-cant-sonarr-import-episode-files-for-series-x-why-cant-sonarr-find-releases-for-series-x){:target="_blank" rel="noopener noreferrer"} and provides a Google Sheet to enter title translations which are then added to Sonarr by the Devs.

 ---